hazelcast/hazelcast-simulator/README.md

 Using the JavaScript you can execute commands on the JVM without needing to have the that code on the worker.
 Access to the Hazelcast instance is possible using the injected `hazelcastInstance` environment variable.

-In theory it is possible to execute any JVM scripting language, such as Groovy, by prefixing the command by the extension of that language, e.g., `groovy:.....`.
+In theory it is possible to execute any JVM scripting language, such as Groovy, by prefixing the command by the extension of that language, e.g., `groovy:...`.
 This will cause the scripting engine to load the appropriate scripting language.
 But you need to make sure the appropriate JAR files are set on the worker's classpath.

 Another way to kill a member is by causing an OOME as shown below: